MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 #### No virtual networks

 - The simplest design approach is to not deploy the application within a virtual network.
   - Connectivity between all considered Azure services will be provided entirely through public endpoints and the Microsoft Azure backbone.
-Connectivity between public endpoints hosted on Azure will only traverse the Microsoft backbone and will not go over the public internet.
+Connectivity between public endpoints hosted on Azure will only traverse the Microsoft backbone and won't go over the public internet.
   - Connectivity to any external systems outside Azure will be provided by the public internet.

 - This design approach adopts "identity as a security perimeter" to provide access control between the various service components and dependent solution.
-This may be an acceptable solution for scenarios which are less sensitive to security.
+This may be an acceptable solution for scenarios that are less sensitive to security.
 All application services and dependencies are accessible through a public endpoint leaves them vulnerable to additional attack vectors orientated around gaining unauthorized access.

 - This design approach is also not applicable for all Azure services, since many services, such as AKS, have a hard requirement for an underlying virtual network.

 #### Isolated virtual networks

-- To mitigate the risks associated with unnecessary public endpoints, the application can be deployed within a standalone network that is not connected to other networks.
+- To mitigate the risks associated with unnecessary public endpoints, the application can be deployed within a standalone network that isn't connected to other networks.

 - Incoming client requests will still require a public endpoint to be exposed to the internet, however, all subsequent communication can be within the virtual network using private endpoints.
 When using Azure Front Door Premium, it's possible to route directly from edge nodes to private application endpoints.

 - While private connectivity between application components will occur over virtual networks, all connectivity with external dependencies will still rely on public endpoints.
   - Connectivity to Azure platform services can be established with Private Endpoints if supported.
-If other external dependencies exist on Azure, such as another downstream application, connectivity will be provided provided through public endpoints and the Microsoft Azure backbone.
+If other external dependencies exist on Azure, such as another downstream application, connectivity will be  provided through public endpoints and the Microsoft Azure backbone.
   - Connectivity to any external systems outside Azure would be provided by the public internet.

 - For scenarios where there are no network integration requirements for external dependencies, deploying the solution within an isolated network environment provides maximum design flexibility.
 No addressing and routing constraints associated with broader network integration.

-- Azure Bastion is a fully platform-managed PaaS service that can be deployed on an virtual network and provides secure RDP/SSH connectivity to Azure VMs.
-When you connect via Azure Bastion, virtual machines do not need a public IP address.
+- Azure Bastion is a fully platform-managed PaaS service that can be deployed on a virtual network and provides secure RDP/SSH connectivity to Azure VMs.
+When you connect via Azure Bastion, virtual machines don't need a public IP address.

 - The use of application virtual networks introduces significant deployment complexities within CI/CD pipelines, since both data plane and control plane access to resources hosted on private networks is required to facilitate application deployments.
   - Secure private network path must be established to allow CI/CD tooling to perform requisite actions.